Showing posts with label garden. Show all posts

 We continued along Blooming Grover Road, where we saw fields of Corn, Black-eyed Susan, and a barn full of hay.

-We stopped in front of a white wooden farmhouse that had a red tin roof, in the front yard was a row of pink Lilies in full bloom.
+We stopped in front of a white wooden farmhouse that had a red tin roof.
+In the front yard was a row of pink Lilies in full bloom.

 After many turns and twists, we arrived at Minor Hill Highway.